IMG 0723 - Superior Renovations

 The 15 January 2026 Rule Change: The 70m² Detached Dwelling Exemption

-This is the regulatory shift most Auckland homeowners considering an extension haven’t fully absorbed yet — and it changes the equation on whether to extend the main house or build a separate dwelling on the same section.
+This is the regulatory shift most Auckland homeowners considering an extension haven’t fully absorbed — and it changes whether you extend the main house or build a separate dwelling on the same section.

-On 15 January 2026, new provisions under the Building and Construction (Small Stand-alone Dwellings) Amendment Act 2025 took effect.
-A self-contained detached dwelling of up to 70m² can now be built without a Building Consent — and, in most cases, without a Resource Consent either, under the new National Environmental Standards for Detached Minor Residential Units (NES-DMRU).
+Since 15 January 2026, new provisions under the Building and Construction (Small Stand-alone Dwellings) Amendment Act 2025 let a self-contained detached dwelling of up to 70m² be built without a Building Consent.
+In most cases it skips Resource Consent too, under the National Environmental Standards for Detached Minor Residential Units (NES-DMRU) that came into force the same day.

 What qualifies under the exemption

-Per MBIE / Building Performance and Schedule 1A of the Building Act, the dwelling must meet specific conditions:
+Per MBIE / Building Performance and Schedule 1A of the Building Act 2004, the dwelling must meet specific conditions:

 • Maximum height: 4 metres, with floor level no more than 1m above ground

-• Who builds it: Designed and supervised by Licensed Building Practitioners (LBPs)
+• Who builds it: designed and supervised by Licensed Building Practitioners — it’s restricted building work

-• Council notification: Project Information Memorandum (PIM) required from council before starting; council notified again on completion
+• Council notification: a Project Information Memorandum (PIM) before you start, and notification again on completion

 What this means for your extension decision

 The question shifts.
 It used to be: do we extend the back of the house, or build a granny flat with full consent?
-Now it’s: do we extend the main house, or build a 70m² standalone dwelling that skips the consent process entirely?
+Now it’s: do we extend the main house, or build a 70m² standalone dwelling that skips the consent process?
+The quality rules haven’t changed — these dwellings still meet the Building Code and are built by qualified trades.
+What’s changed is the consent overhead.
+Central government estimates the exemption saves around $5,650 in direct consent costs and roughly 14 weeks off a typical timeline for qualifying builds.

-“The exemption is a real shift for clients who have decent section size to play with.
+“The exemption is a real shift for clients with decent section size to play with.
 If you’re in Albany or Flat Bush with room out the back, a 70m² detached dwelling can do what a $250,000 attached extension used to — and you skip the consent queue.
-The clients it doesn’t suit are the ones on tight inner-suburb sections in Grey Lynn or Mt Eden where you can’t physically fit it within the 2m setback rule, or where the local overlay still controls form.”
+The clients it doesn’t suit are the ones on tight inner-suburb sections in Grey Lynn or Mt Eden where you can’t physically fit it within the 2m setback, or where the local overlay still controls form.”

 — Eunice Qin, Designer, Superior Renovations